ICarly 2: iJoin the Click!: Gameplay

 Players begin as a new student at Ridgeway Secondary School.
 They can interact with main characters Carly, Sam and Freddie at locations from the show, such as Groovy Smoothie, the Pacific Place Mall, and Carly's apartment.
 Gameplay is not the same as the original, with the player being able to create an avatar who can explore an open world from a third-person perspective.
 While the main cast of Carly, Sam, Freddie, Spencer, and Gibby are voice acted, the rest of the characters speak in gibberish.

 Reception

-iCarly 2, like its predecessor, released to limited critical reception, receiving no Metascore for either platform on Metacritic.
+iCarly 2, like its predecessor, released to limited critical reception.
+It did not receive enough reviews on Metacritic for either platform to have a score listed.

 Common Sense Media called iCarly 2 "a messy, sometimes incomprehensible mish-mash of a game", citing its dialogue as the only redeeming quality for fans of the show.